DIFFRENCE BETWEEN PLS-INTEGER,

 PL/SQL procedure successfully completed.

-The output clearly demonstrates the performance improvements you can expect to see when using bulk binds to remove the context switches between the SQL and PL/SQL engines.
+SQL>The output clearly demonstrates the performance improvements you can expect to see when using bulk binds to remove the context switches between the SQL and PL/SQL engines.

 Since no columns are specified in the insert statement the record structure of the collection must match the table exactly.

-Oracle9i Release 2 also allows updates using record definitions by using the ROW keyword.
-The following example uses the ROW keyword, when doing a comparison of normal and bulk updates.
+Oracle9i Release 2 also allows updates using record definitions by using the

 DECLARE